This page provides information on

 Allocation of quota: Quotas are needed for the import and production of bulk HFCs.

 Quotas are allocated based on a company-specific reference value (determined every 3 years; see below) and/or based on an annual declaration of (additional) anticipated needs from a quota reserve.
 Companies wishing to apply for import and production of bulk HFCs from this reserve have to make a declaration for the subsequent year in the HFC Registry (via the F-gas Portal).
-The dates of the declaration period – usually in the period April to May – are published in the Official Journal early each year.
+The latest dates of the declaration period – usually in the period April to May – are published in the Official Journal early each year.
 A quick guide illustrating the steps for submitting a quota declaration is available.

 Authorisations must be agreed between a quota holder and an importer of precharged equipment AND must be entered online in the HFC Registry (accessed via the F-gas Portal) to be valid.
 Authorisations, once issued in the HFC Registry, cannot be cancelled.
 The system also allows for delegating authorisations one more time (only), e.g. by an equipment manufacturer, in order to help their importers comply with their obligations.
 Please see details in our guidance for equipment importers: Guidance document.

 Background: Regulation (EU) No 517/2014 includes a phase-down of hydrofluorocarbons (HFCs) under which the placing on the EU market of HFCs by each undertaking is subject to quantitative limits.
 Since 1 January 2015 a quota is required for producers and importers placing at least 100 tonnes of CO2 equivalent of HFCs in bulk on the market in a calendar year.
 From 1 January 2017 also HFC precharged refrigeration, AC and heatpump equipment must be covered under the quota system.

 In the quota allocation process, a distinction is made between two types of companies: